128technology/docs/docs/cc_fips_access_mgmt.md

 You have now completed security validation of the installation.

+## PCLI Access Post Install

+Use the following procedure to access the PCLI at any time after installation.

+1. Open a terminal window and SSH to the SSR's IP address.
+2. Use your login credentials to log in to the SSR

+ - If using an account other than admin, type `pcli` to start the SSR PCLI.

+ - Type `shell` to suspend the PCLI and enter the Linux shell.

+To terminate an active session:

+- Type `exit` to return from the Linux shell to the PCLI.

+- Type `quit` to log out from PCLI.

+- If using an account other than admin, type `exit` to end the login session.

+Common Criteria certiﬁcation does not require any restrictions on executing commands.
+See the [Conﬁguration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.

 ## Additional Software Self-Tests

 In addition to the 128T-rpm-verify RPM binary validation self-test described in the previous section, the SSR software also runs FIPS power-on self-tests at every boot.
 These are split into three main functional areas: